Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Results: DESI-LIS Lg Planck

 \subsubsection{With leakage correction}

-As mentioned before, the parameters estimated in a tomographic cross correlation study will be biased unless the power spectra are corrected for the redshift bin mismatch of objects.
-In \cite{Saraf2023}, we proposed a fast and efficient scattering matrix method to correct for the mismatch of objects.
-The computation of scattering matrix requires the estimation of true redshift distribution.
+As mentioned above, the parameters estimated in a tomographic cross-correlation study will be biased unless the power spectra are corrected for the redshift bin mismatch of objects.
+In \cite{Saraf2024}, we proposed a fast and efficient scattering matrix method to correct the mismatch of objects.
+Computation of {the} scattering matrix requires estimation of the true redshift distribution.
 We use the deconvolution method described in section \ref{sec:true_redshift_distribution_deconv_paper3} to estimate the true redshift distribution from the observed photometric redshift distribution and a model of the error distribution $p(z_{p}-z_{s}|z_{s})$.
 In Fig. \ref{fig:deconvolution_paper3} we show the sum of Gaussians fit to $p(z_{p}-z_{s}|z_{s})$ and the true redshift distribution recovered using the deconvolution method.

-Due to photometric redshift errors, some galaxies from $z<0.8$ will scatter to higher redshifts.
-To account for this loss of objects, we extended estimation of the auto- and cross-power spectra as well as the scattering matrix for the tomographic bin $0.8<z<1.0$, following the procedure outlined in section \ref{sec:data_paper3}.
-In Fig. \ref{fig:scattering_matrix_paper3}, we compare the scattering matrix computed for the DESI-LIS photometric catalogue and the mean true scattering matrix estimated from $300$ Monte Carlo simulations described in section \ref{sec:simulations_paper3}.
-The similarities in the scattering matrices from data and simulations was expected since we used the observed photometric error distribution in our simulations.
-On these grounds, we expect the scattering matrix estimated from data to be robust in correcting the power spectra.
+Due to photometric redshift errors, some galaxies from $z<0.8$ will be wrongly placed at higher redshifts.
+To account for this loss of objects, we extended {the} estimation of the auto- and cross-power spectra as well as the scattering matrix for the tomographic bin $0.8<z<1.0$, following the procedure outlined in section \ref{sec:data_paper3}.
+In Fig. \ref{fig:scattering_matrix_paper3}, we compare the scattering matrix computed for the DESI-LIS photometric catalogue with the mean true scattering matrix estimated from $300$ Monte Carlo simulations described in section \ref{sec:simulations_paper3}.
+The similarities in the scattering matrices from data and simulations are expected given that we used the observed photometric error distribution in our simulations.
+On these grounds, we expect the scattering matrix estimated from {the} data to be robust in correcting the power spectra.